 • Impact of licensing requirements on students’ decisions to pursue accounting careers

 Applicants must be affiliated with a U.S. academic institution.
 Preference will be given to applicants who have received their doctoral degree by the start date of the grant.
 Applicants may not be related to employees, officers, Board of Accountancy members, NASBA Education Committee members or NASBA affiliates.

 NASBA will fund and award grants totaling up to $25,000 for one-year research projects.
 A maximum of three research grants will be awarded per year.
 Funding will be provided only for expenses directly related to the project.
 Grant funds will not provide for institutional indirect costs or overhead.
+In addition, NASBA will not fund faculty salary and fringe benefits or faculty stipends.
 Although NASBA does not want to determine the specific use of these awarded funds, the proposed budget outlined in the proposal will be evaluated for efficient and effective use of the awarded funds.

 Although somewhat flexible, the awards will be distributed in three (3) installments as defined in an agreement.
-Additionally, the researcher(s) will generally be expected to finalize the research within one year of the signed agreement date and may be asked to present their findings at a NASBA Regional Meeting in June of the following year (NASBA expense).
+Additionally, the researcher(s) will generally be expected to finalize the research within one year of the signed agreement date and may be asked to present their findings at a NASBA Regional Meeting in June or Annual Meeting in October of the following year (NASBA expense).

 All research grant applications must comply with the following guidelines.
 Proposals should not exceed five pages, excluding the cover page and the appendices described below, and should contain the following basic elements: